abkrim/alpine-mirror/README.md

 # Alpine local repository with docker
 Alpine's Docker repository for local Alpine-based developments.
-Nginx and sincorinzación on external volume
+Nginx and synchronization on external volume

 * Built on the lightweight and secure Alpine Linux distribution
 * Small docker image size